Full API

 search = :flexible,

-object to configure the exploration of a search space composed of a collection of domains.
+Create settings for the exploration of a search space composed by a collection of domains.

 Arguments